 The whole book is told in epistolary fashion, which is basically one of my favorite narrative techniques, so I liked this book from the get go.
 Alex and Rosie are best friends and get along fabulously since they were in grade school.
 Everyone close to them seems to realize they’re meant for each other, but Alex and Rosie take way too long to figure it out.

 And life keeps happening in between.
 They get married to other people in the interim, and they’re still amazing friends throughout.
 Like every friendship, they have their ups and downs and periods of low communication, but it doesn’t put a damper on how good they are with each other, and nor does it dim their feelings – they just don’t tell each other.
-For absolute YEARS.
-It’s pretty crazy, and this missed connection and hidden feeling goes on for over 500 pages.

 Some people might find this a bit of a drag, but I really like Cecelia Ahern and the way she writes, so it was okay for me.
 Except for the many moments where I just wanted to shake them and say why can’t you see the love??
 It was a fun read, and quite heartfelt at times.
 You grow to know and love Alex and Rosie intimately, as if they were your friends too.
 It’s a beautiful story, but it goes on forever.